 - Adjustments: Refunds, taxes, and discounts per item or entire bill

 Hike offers a wide range of payment methods.
 Aside from cash and card payment options, you can also accept gift cards, checks, loyalty points, and store credits.
 It even lets you accept partial payments, Buy Now, Pay Later, lay-by, and on-account sales, with the system setting customer credit limits and updating available inventory for every payment method.
-It can also process returns and refunds and support multiple tax rates for businesses that operate in more than one locations.
+It can also process returns and refunds, and support multiple tax rates for businesses that operate in more than one location.

 - Real-time sync: Inventory and orders are updated in real time to your central dashboard